Welcome to today's edition of the Rush 24-7 podcast.

 It was in the video surveillance room, uniformed officers.

-Uh it's banked all the way around.
+It's banked all the way around.

 The center TV was reserved for a World Cup match.

-At least they want to watching porn.
+But at least they weren't watching porn.

-And I've gone there in the past, and they've watched I've seen Dr. Phil and Oprah on also during the afternoon.
+And I've gone there in the past, and they've watched, I've seen Dr. Phil and Oprah on also during the afternoon.

 Wait a second.